rodaine/rodaine.github.io/_posts/2013-09-17-experimenting-with-canvas-and-requestanimationframe.md

 #### Ok…so what the heck is `requestAnimationFrame`? ####

-Back in the day, JS animations relied on `setTimeout(animate, 1000/60)` as the event/update/render loop for animations.
+Back in the day, JS animations relied on `setTimeout` as the event/update/render loop for animations.
 While this worked, it was suboptimal especially if multiple animations were occurring simultaneously.

 Thus, browser vendors implemented this new API which allows developers to update their animations right before a repaint.
 Our version of `requestAnimFrame` is brought to you by [Paul Irish][paul], which handles vendor prefixed versions of this method with a fallback to the old-school `setTimeout` method.